 - Distinguished faculty with real-life experience and the highest academic credentials

 - Tuition is a great deal at $480/semester credit hour

-- Classes are eight weeks, and E-books are provided for all classes
+- Classes are seven weeks, and E-books are provided for all classes

-- U.S. News and World Reports ranked our online programs 153 out of 1,200 regionally accredited institutions
+- U.S. News & World Reports ranked our online programs in the top 15% of regionally accredited institutions.

 - Fall 2021